 An excellent electric bike would offer far more agility than a traditional bike.
 Consequently, you will be able to move more powerfully and precisely.

 Additionally, e-bikes typically have higher-quality elements like tires, frames, and lights than ordinary bicycles do.
 This will not only make the trip more comfortable, but it will also guarantee higher safety standards in all kinds of weather and terrain.

 3. Easier On Physical Fitness

 E-bikes may also be able to assist you by removing cycling-related physical barriers.
 E-bikes may be used on any surface, including slopes, potholes, and rocks.
 They make riding more pleasant and provide you a chance to get some exercise.

 Enhancing Electric Bike Safety

 You can start by making electric bikes safer.
-The majority of risks associated with its use are caused by people.
+People cause the majority of risks associated with its use.

-They frequently lead to adopting the incorrect safety mindset, either by disobeying fundamental traffic laws or by simply misusing the sudden power and increased speed of the electric bike without adjusting for experience levels or the particulars of the environment in which you’re riding.
+They frequently lead to adopting the incorrect safety mindset, either by disobeying fundamental traffic laws or by simply misusing the electric bike’s sudden power and increased speed without adjusting for experience levels or the particulars of the environment in which you’re riding.

 It boils down to a few obvious principles for riders:

 Put on a helmet!
 It surprises me that wearing a helmet is still not required by law in many nations and US states!
 In any sport where you run the risk of suffering catastrophic injuries, you should always wear a helmet!
 (Is it a terrible pun or what?)